 How do we make quality education the nation’s top priority?
-There’s no question that educational leadership plays a central role.

-And there’s no question that Ball State’s history, its alumni network, and its national recognition are ideal for preparing educators like you for the task of school leadership.
+There’s no question that educational leadership plays a central role, and there’s no question that Ball State’s history, its alumni network, and its national recognition are ideal for preparing educators like you for the task of school leadership.

-Our master of arts in education (MAE) in educational administration and supervision provides you with the preparation to earn a K-12 administration and supervision license—and it’s offered completely online.
+Our completely online master of arts in education (MAE) in educational administration and supervision provides you with the preparation to earn a K-12 building-level administration and supervision license (principal’s license).